Publishing FAQ

 I wish, but no; I do not.

-Does the MIT Press offer internships?
+Does the OUP offer internships?

 Yes.
 More information about the program can be found here.